david-knott/moderncompilerinjava/CURRENT.md

 # Diary

+## 29th October 2020

+Modified  TaskContext to use DecList instead of Program.
+Added new prelude tiger file with the built in functions.
+Still need to modify the grammar to use DecList as the top level object.

 ## 28th October 2020

 Modifying code so that the external functions are passed in as a prelude file.
 This is to support